JonWil91/milestone-4/README.md

 4. As an admin I want to be able to add blog content within the site
 5. As an admin I want to be able to edit blog content within the site
 6. As an admin I want to be able to delete blog content within the site
+7. As an admin I want to ensure the home page always displays the top rated products

 ### **Colour Scheme**